bwalker1/embryo-data-driven/README.md

-### Embryo development simulation with subcellular element method and optimal transport
+### Embryo development simulation with data-driven model based on subcellular element method and optimal transport
 A study of early mammalian embryo development using a data-driven model based on subcellular element method and optimal transport.

 The main Python script for simulation has the following dependencies: ``torch`` (1.3.1); ``numba`` (0.48.0 with cuda); ``scipy``; ``numpy``; ``pandas``; the package in the folder ``dot``.
 The plotting utilities for the embryo depends on ``mayavi`` and ``matplotlib``.